2007 (May to August)

 Since the events of ‘tec #793, the Hill Gang has lost leadership and L’Shea has left town for good.
 Batman appoints Orpheus as the Hill’s new enforcer.
 Meanwhile, a deadly sentient-plague known as The Mugre enters Blüdhaven and Gotham (carried over by illegal Santa Priscan immigrants).
 The Mugre, at one point, manifests itself into a giant coagulated mass of cockroaches.
 This cockroach scene is so similar to a scene from Joker: Last Laugh, it borders on plagiarism.
 Anyway, Batman teams with Blüdhaven’s own female warrior, Tarantula, and Orpheus to quell the plague and destroy it.
 After the threat of the Mugre is resolved, Batman decides that Orpheus isn’t strong enough to control the Hill all by himself.
 The Dark Knight sends his buddy Ollie Queen halfway across the globe to recruit Ollie’s friend and former League of Assassins member Onyx into the Bat-Family.
 Onyx brings her superb martial arts expertise to Gotham and officially partners with Orpheus.

-The second feature from ‘tec #796 picks-up where the second feature of ‘tec #795 leaves off.
+The second feature to ‘tec #796 picks-up where the second feature to ‘tec #795 leaves-off.
 In order to give Orpheus and Onyx more street cred, Batman and Batgirl have a fake fight with them at Penguin’s Iceberg Lounge.
 Every underworlder and mobster worth knowing gets a front-row seat as the superhero battle-royale leaves Penguin’s club in shambles.
 Mission accomplished.
 I should note that Onyx is a unique character because she is the only costumed vigilante that Batman willingly allows to operate independently in Gotham (the other being Catwoman).

-–REFERENCE: Batman devises a top secret plan (albeit a hypothetical one) in which he could, as Matches Malone, unite all of Gotham’s underworld, therefore putting all criminal activity under the control of Orpheus, who would be a puppet for the good guys.
-This plan is referenced throughout the “War Games” arc.
+–REFERENCE: In the “War Games, Act One” arc.
+Batman devises a top secret plan (albeit a hypothetical one) in which he could, as Matches Malone, unite all of Gotham’s underworld, therefore putting all criminal activity under the control of Orpheus, who would be a puppet for the good guys.
 Batman immediately realizes that this dangerous plan is not realistic and files it away.
 This will come back to haunt the Dark Knight once “War Games” comes around in a few months, but we’ll get to that later.

 Bruce funds a Gotham art project which turns two whole city blocks, which have been untouched since NML, into a veritable lush garden of Eden.
 However, the garden begins to spread past its two-block limit, and its flora begins emitting pheromones that cause people to revert to a crazed, feral state.
 Batgirl enters the park to confront Poison Ivy, who is obviously behind the scheme.

-–REFERENCE: Batman has an unspecified mission with the JLA (as mentioned in Batgirl #52).
+–REFERENCE: In Batgirl #52.
+Batman has an unspecified mission with the JLA.

 Batgirl takes down Poison Ivy and puts an end to her “Garden of Evil.”
 Batman swoops in, having missed all the action due to having been with the JLA at the time.